 - Bothered by the feeling that their breasts are too small

-- Concerned that they have lost volume and shape following pregnancy, general aging or weight loss
+- Worried that they have lost volume and shape following pregnancy, general aging or weight loss

 - Unhappy with the upper part of their breasts feeling “empty”

-- Worried that their breasts are not the same shape or size (known as asymmetry)
+- Concerned that their breasts are not the same shape or size (known as asymmetry)

 In a pre-surgery consultation with your plastic surgeon, you’ll learn more about whether you are a qualified candidate for an effective and safe procedure.

-I like to use several methods to determine size, shape, and projection of the implants.
+I like to use several methods to determine size, shape and projection of the implants.
 First and foremost is your communication to me at our consult.
 I couple that with photos that you have selected or bring to help communicate your desired outcome.
 I will also take measurements to determine what size would fit your torso and chest wall.
-Lastly, and very importantly I will try sizers out in the operating room to determine the final size, shape, and projection of the implant.
+Lastly, and very importantly I will try sizers out in the operating room to determine the final size, shape and projection of the implant.
 I do this with you sitting up, while asleep to give us the most accurate determination.
-So, you can see it is a multifactorial assessment to arrive at the best size for you.
+As you can see, it is a multifactorial assessment to arrive at the best size for you.

 Another issue is saline versus silicone.
 Saline is wonderful because our bodies are largely composed of saline and when saline implants fail or leak (all implants do at some point) it tells you that they have leaked by getting smaller.
 That’s terrible when you are on a cruise, but at least you know and can correct the problem.
 Another positive about saline implants is they seem to have less capsular contracture or tightening than their silicone competitors.
 The problem with saline implants is the rippling!
 Women hate that and choose silicone for that reason.
 So, you must go with what is most important to you and with what you feel best about.